ICBI/BISR_Resource/sptial_transcriptomics/About_spatial_tx.md

 **(a) In situ hybridization (ISH)**

-How: This is done by hybridization of mRNAs to fluorescently labelled, gene-specific probes.
+* How: This is done by hybridization of mRNAs to fluorescently labelled, gene-specific probes.
 Hybridization refers to polymerization of single-stranded mRNAs to single stranded probes with a complementary sequence.
 Transcript species can be imaged repeatedly with the same probes but different fluorophores to create a gene-specific barcode as in ISH.
  [PMID: 35761361].
-Data: will be images
+* Data: will be images
+* Example technologies: smfISH, osmFISH, SeqFISH, SeqFISH+, MERFISH
+* Tools: RNAscope

 **(b) in situ sequencing (ISS) based methods**